Skip to content

 Incident response

-We maintain a written incident-response plan with roles, paging rotation, forensics playbooks, and communication templates.
-Confirmed personal-data breaches are notified to affected clients without undue delay and in any event within 72 hours, in line with GDPR.
+We maintain an incident-response process with defined roles and communication templates.
+Confirmed personal-data breaches are notified to affected clients without undue delay and, where GDPR applies, within 72 hours.

 Responsible disclosure